peppergv4/hackathon-resources/cmake-exercise.md

 ## Clone and Run Locally

 1. In a terminal, clone mayhem-cmake-example and change into the directory.
+(You'll want to leave the `hackathon-resources` directory first)

     ```
+    cd ~/
     git clone https://github.com/<Your Github Username>/mayhem-cmake-example
     cd mayhem-cmake-example/
     ```